projf/display_controller/doc/modules.md

 ## Display Clocks

-Timing is everything when it comes to working with screens.
-Everything marches in step with the pixel clock: we need to generate this before we can do anything else.
-For example, 1280x720p60 uses a pixel clock of 74.25 MHz, which means each pixel is 13.5 ns long.
+Timing is everything when it comes to working with screens: everything marches in step with the pixel clock.
+Pixel clocks are typically in the range 25-165 MHz for SD and HD resolutions, for example 1280x720p60 uses a pixel clock of 74.25 MHz.
+If our pixel clock deviates by more than 0.5% it'll be out of Vesa spec and will likely fail to display.
 This module generates a high-quality pixel clock using the mixed-mode clock manager (MMCM).
 When doing our own TMDS SerDes we also need a 5x pixel clock, which this module also generates. ([display_clocks.v](/hdl/display_clocks.v))

 ### Inputs